The Beginning of Forever

 "Katie," he grumbled.
 "Don't call me that!
 You know I hate it."

 Katie pouted at him, completely ignoring Temperance's presence.
 "I'm your girlfriend, Seeley," she rolled her eyes at him.
-"I can't just call you 'Booth' like I'm a guy.
+"I can't just call you 'Booth' like I'm one of the guys.
 It's weird."

 Booth shook his head, but kept quiet.
 He'd argue with her later, with no one around to hear or watch.
 "Come on," Katie said, making a grab for his hand.
 "Walk me to my next class."